 - BUY TICKETS for upcoming Hockey, Basketball, Gymnastics and Lacrosse!

 - WOLFPACK NINJA TOUR April 29th & 30th

 - DU Native Student Alliance Presents 7th Annual New Beginnings Pow Wow May 7, 2017

 - Officially Opened Fall 2016- Daniel Felix Ritchie School of Engineering & Computer Science, 2300 Block of S. York St.

-- Administrative Office Building - 2601 E Colorado Avenue, to begin construction Spring 2017:
+- Administrative Office Building - 2601 E Colorado Avenue, under construction 2017:

-- We are in the midst of the Harvard Street Closure for the duration of 3 weeks (till March 31st) in order to stage and install material.
-We are in the middle of the delivery of numerous containers with building windows, which will be off-loaded and staged as soon as possible.
+We have been granted a Harvard Street Closure extension for the duration of 3 weeks (till April 21st) in order to stage and install material and equipment.
 We will continue the required lane open for the passage of the daily school busses.

-- Lane closures will be on Monday the 20th, Tuesday the 21st and Wednesday the 22nd.
-All 3 days will involve a single north-bound lane on University from 8:30 to 3:30.
+Lane closures will be on Tuesday the 18th Wednesday the 19th.
+Both days will involve a single north-bound lane on University from 8:30 to 3:30.
 The concrete pour is tentative but will remain within the lane closure and given time frame.
-Lane closures for deliveries will take place all three days.
+Lane closures for deliveries will take place both days.